 Health is Wealth.
 For healthy body metabolism, we must consume a healthy and balanced diet.
-Moreover, numerous researches have displayed the importance of healthy diet management in type 2 diabetes controls and reversal.
+Moreover, numerous types of research have displayed the importance of healthy diet management in type 2 diabetes control and reversal.
 Vegetables are the central part of a healthy and balanced diet.
-Read this blog to know about the best vegetable for diabetes.
+Read this blog to know about the best vegetables for diabetes.

-Vegetables for diabetics with low carb content, high fibre content, good amounts of proteins and minerals are best for diabetes control.
+Vegetables for diabetics with low carb content, high fiber content, and good amounts of proteins and minerals are best for diabetes control.
 This article gives information on the best vegetables for diabetic patients so that they do not compromise taste and simultaneously consume a healthy diet.

 What is a Diabetic Management Diet?

 Diabetes is a disease that results due to insulin deficiency in our body or due to insulin resistance by our body cells.
 As a result of insulin deficiency or resistance, the blood glucose levels go abnormally high.
 Thus, high blood sugar levels for a long time are an indication of diabetes.

 For diabetes control a patient diet should contain the following types of foods:

 - Foods that don’t raise blood sugar levels immediately are low glycemic index foods.
 Low glycemic index foods are made of complex sugar molecules.
 Due to which these foods take time in digestion and thus the sugar is released slowly into the blood.
 Such slow release of blood sugar levels helps in diabetes control.

 - High fiber content foods.
 High fibrous foods help in water retention, digestion and reduce bad cholesterol levels.
 Type 2 diabetes’ common cause is obesity and improper lifestyle.
 Thus, high fiber food in such diabetic patients helps in water management, digestion, cholesterol control, and weight management thereby reducing risks of type 2 diabetes.